AdobeDocs/app-builder/src/pages/guides/deployment/ci_cd_for_firefly_apps.md

   - Developer Tooling
 ---

-# CI/CD for Project Firefly Applications
+# CI/CD for App Builder Applications
-Continuous integration and continuous delivery (CI/CD) is a crucial component for the success of any development team -- a team working on Project Firefly Applications is no difference.
+Continuous integration and continuous delivery (CI/CD) is a crucial component for the success of any development team -- a team working on App Builder Applications is no difference.
 Allowing the development team to focus on requirements, code quality, and security with deployment automated, CI/CD is one of the best practice to implement and for us to support.

-Project Firefly allows you to manage multiple environments.
+App Builder allows you to manage multiple environments.
 This is achieved through **Workspace** in Adobe Developer Console.
 Every new application project created by an entitled organization administrator or developer in the Developer Console will be setup with two named workspaces: Stage and Production.
 Each workspace will have its own setup:

 - List of Adobe services to integrate via user or technical user accounts
 - Runtime namespace